Distributing closed-source frameworks with SPM

 ],

-If you push your changes, you will now be able to add a reference to this public package.
-It will be added to just like an open-source library, with the big difference that it pulls in a binary instead of source code.
+You will now be able to add it to another project.
+It will be added just like any other open-source package, with the big difference that it pulls in binary code instead of source code.

 App Store Distribution